sdr-enthusiasts/docker-planefence/README-discord-alerts.md

 - To get messages from Planefence set `PF_DISCORD=ON` and to get messages from plane-alert set `PA_DISCORD=ON`.

+- To set the highlight color of Plane-Alert messages, set `PA_DISCORD_COLOR` to a hexadecimal color code with a leading "0x" (`0xRRGGBB`, so for example `0x00FF00` would be pure green.)
+The default is `0xf2e718` (a yellow color).
+You can use [this site](https://www.w3schools.com/colors/colors_picker.asp) or [this site](https://www.color-hex.com) to pick a color and get its hex code.
+Note that planes with emergencies, i.e. squawking 7500, 7600, or 7700, will always be highlighted in red (`0xff0000`) regardless of the color you set, so you shouldn't use red for your normal alerts.

 # Summary of License Terms

 This program is free software: you can redistribute it and/or modify